JCOvergaar/CPAP-data-from-EZShare-SD/README.md

 - [Install on Linux](#linux)

 #### Windows
-1. Open a command window, type `winget install -e --id Python.Python.3.12`
+1. Open a command window, Run: `winget install -e --id Python.Python.3.12`

 2. Once Python is installed, you should be able to open a command window, type `python`, hit ENTER, and see a Python prompt opened.
 Type `quit()` to exit it.
 You should also be able to run the command `pip` and see its options.
 If both of these work, then you are ready to go.
   - If you cannot run `python` or `pip` from a command prompt, you may need to add the Python installation directory path to the Windows PATH variable